JuliaLang/julia/doc/src/manual/arrays.md

 If you have data in CSC format from a different application or library, and wish to import it in Julia, make sure that you use 1-based indexing.
 The row indices in every column need to be sorted.
-If your `SparseMatrixCSC` object contains unsorted row indices, one quick way to sort them is by doing a double transpose.
+If your `SparseMatrix` object contains unsorted row indices, one quick way to sort them is by doing a double transpose.

-In some applications, it is convenient to store explicit zero values in a `SparseMatrixCSC`.
+In some applications, it is convenient to store explicit zero values in a `SparseMatrix`.
 These *are* accepted by functions in `Base` (but there is no guarantee that they will be preserved in mutating operations).
 Such explicitly stored zeros are treated as structural nonzeros by many routines.
 The [`nnz`](@ref) function returns the number of elements explicitly stored in the